Non-Danish property

 - Click ’Show table’.

-When you have regsitered your property in your tax assessment for 2023, you have to update the value in your tax assessment notice for 2024 - if you haven't already done so.
+When you have registered your property in your tax assessment for 2023, you have to update the value in your tax assessment notice for 2024 - if you haven't already done so.
 Please see above how you do that.

 Contact us if you need help